Greg Marsh Enterprises

 Of course I ran into a weird problem right away!
 I could not get the tank off!
 After a long struggle I figured out why.
 The timing side front tank mount stud is installed about one inch to the right of where it is supposed to be and is tight against the outside of the hole in the mounting ear.
 The customer Purple Interstate I have in the shop definitely has an original metal tank, and this metal tank does not match - most likely made in India.
 I finally had to carefully pry it off.

 Right away I could see one of the owner's issues.
-The charge light doesn't work because the red wire and the white/brown wires to the assimilator we cut and the wire from the stator was not connected.
+The charge light does't work because the red wire and the white/brown wires to the assimilator we cut and the wire from the stator was not connected.
 I'll talk to the owner.
 I normally remove the silly assimilator and use the red headlight warning light for an oil pressure switch.
 Also, he was told that he had a new main wiring harness - not true - it's a mess!
 The old Boyer and old charging equipment have been removed and I'm working on eliminating the excess wires.
 I also noticed that the bike has the old-style head steady that cracks.
 It also two frame grounds and no direct engine ground.
 That may have been a part of his starting/running problems.

 July 24, 2024 I spoke with the owner today.
 I will eliminate the assimilator, install an oil pressure switch, and most likely replace the wiring harness.
 I will also attempt to install the cNw reed valve for 1972/73 750s.
 I would rather not have to remove the primary and gearbox to get access.
 Matt (cNw) says it can be done with everything installed.
-I've installed plenty of them but with the engine on the bench.
+I'be installed plenty of them but with the engine on the bench.
 Also, I will eliminate the check valve in the oil feed line.
 I explained how to manage wet sump'ing and he should have no problem.
 If later he decides it's a PITA, he can send the timing over to AMR for their mod.
 He verified that the tank is made in India.
 I have a couple of ideas how to mount the tank so it's better.
 Eventually, he would like to switch it to a Roadster.

 July 28, 2024 I'm wiring the 850 Recommission and while I'm at it, I'm cutting all the wires for the Black Interstate.
 The main wires are all cut and I'm waiting for some to be answered on that bike so I worked on this one.
 See the pictures.
 I needed the taillight fairing off so I could get the old harness out.
 While working on that I noticed that the rear fender was way out of line.
 When I got the fairing off it was clear why.
 The red circle shows the missing mounting bolt.
 The mean that the fiberglass fairing was all that was holding the rear of the fender up.
 Then I could see why it was out of line.
 The luggage rack does not let it come as high as it should (arrows) and forces it away to the right.
 The oval show the gorilla work to get it all together!